 MassCEC makes direct equity and venture debt investments in Massachusetts-based clean energy companies.
 Equity investments average approximately $500,000 in a Seed, Series A, or Series B financing round, with venture debt investments of $100,000 to $1 million to help Massachusetts-based cleantech companies grow, reach key milestones, and create jobs.
 Applications for these investments are accepted on a rolling basis.

 Only Massachusetts-based applicants that fit the MassCEC definition of “clean energy” (defined in the MassCEC enabling legislation here) are eligible.
-Typically, we require at least three of a company’s headquarters, manufacturing, sales and research and development be based in Massachusetts.
+Typically, we require at least three of the following four offices be based in Massachusetts:

 Step 1: Contact the MassCEC Investments Team to set up an initial meeting.
 Please provide a pitch deck with your initial outreach.